-Two calls were issued each fiscal year to allow for the different timing and scope of grant-making in Myanmar.
+The reason for issuing two calls each fiscal year was to allow for the different timing and scope of grant-making in Myanmar.
 Specifically, additional time was needed to train potential applicants in proposal writing and project cycle management, and the interests of regional donors required the calls to focus on a slightly different set of investment priorities to those in the other hotspot countries.

-Over the course of the 10 calls (or five "funding rounds"), 1,056 letters of inquiry (LoIs) were received, comprising 346 for large grants (i.e. grants of \$20,000 and above) and 710 for small grants (i.e. grants under \$20,000).
-It is clear from these figures that the RIT was successful in generating a large volume of applications.
-Many of them were of sufficient quality and close enough fit to the scope of the calls to be awarded.
-Had additional resources been available to make grants, a higher proportion of applications would have been successful, because a significant number of competitive applications were rejected simply because of lack of resources.
+Over the course of the 10 calls (or five "funding rounds"), 1,056 letters of inquiry were received, comprising 346 for large grants (i.e. grant of \$20,000 and above) and 710 for small grants (i.e. grants under \$20,000).
+Final decisions on a few applications submitted under the fifth funding round are still pending.
+Assuming that these applications are successful, the ratio of applications to awards will be around 4:1 for large grants and 7:1 for small grants.
+The RIT was successful in generating a large volume of applications, with a significant proportion being of sufficient quality and fit to the scope of the calls to be awarded.
+Indeed, had additional resources been available to make grants, a higher proportion of applications would have been successful; a significant number of competitive applications were rejected simply because of lack of resources.
 This was particularly the case for Strategic Direction 1 on species conservation, reflecting the large, unmet demand for funding for species-focused conservation action.

 The applications for which grant award decisions are still pending are referred to as "pipeline grant", to distinguish them from "active grants" (i.e. grants awarded but not yet closed) and "closed grants" (i.e. grants ended and fully compliant with all reporting requirements).
-As of June 30, 2017, there were 28 pipeline grants from the fourth funding round and five from the third round at various stages of the due diligence and contracting process was ongoing.
-All of these are small grants, and the delays in awarding them reflect the limited experience of many of the applicants in applying for international donor funding, and the need for some applicants to formally register and/or put in place measures to mitigate programmatic and financial risks before grant awards can be made.
-The 119 applications received under the fifth funding round are still under review, and it is not yet clear how many of these will be selected for award.
+As of June 30, 2018, most of the pipeline grants had been selected for award but the grant agreement had yet to be signed, as the due diligence and contracting process was ongoing.

-Over the first four years of the investment phase, 71 large grants have been awarded, including two grants to IUCN to serve as the RIT (Charts 1 to 4).
-These grants comprise 39 to international organizations and 32 to local organizations, with a total value of \$12.5 million (Table 1).
-Over the same period, 71 small grants have been awarded, comprising 11 to international organizations and 60 to local organizations, with a total value of \$1.3 million (Table 2).
-A further 34 small grants are in the pipeline (five to international and 29 to local groups).
+Over the first five years of the investment phase, 83 large grants have been awarded, including two grants to IUCN to serve as the RIT (Charts 1 to 4).
+These grants comprise 42 to international organizations and 41 to local organizations, with a total value of \$13.7 million (Table 1).
+Over the same period, 89 small grants have been awarded, comprising 15 to international organizations and 74 to local organizations, with a total value of \$1.6 million.
+A further 19 small grants are in the pipeline (2 to international and 17 to local groups).

 Grant making has proceeded at a steady pace since the beginning of the investment phase, and there is a good spread of investment by strategic direction and across the priority geographies of the investment phase (Charts 1 to 4).
-Excluding the RIT grants, local organizations have received 66 percent of the grants awarded and 39 percent of the investment amount.
+Excluding the RIT grants, local organizations have received 68 percent of the grants awarded and 44 percent of the investment amount.
 Both these proportions are a major step forwards from the first CEPF investment phase (2008-2013) in the Indo-Burma Hotspot, during which local groups received only 37 percent of the grants and 19 percent of the total investment.
+This reflects both growth in the number and capacity of local civil society and targeted efforts by the RIT to engage local organizations.